GetStream/openai-tutorial-react-native/README.md

 - first you need to start the backend server.
   More info on the backend server can be found [here](https://github.com/GetStream/openai-tutorial-node?tab=readme-ov-file#stream-video-ai-demo-server)

+  - update the `src/join.ts` file on line:10 `const baseUrl = "your localhost url here";` with an url to your local backend server
+  - for easier access from your testing devices, you can use [ngrok](https://ngrok.com/docs/getting-started/) to get a public url for your local server

 - then, you will need to run the client **Metro** dev server

 ```sh